openbaton/docs/docs/nfvo-installation.md

 /etc/openbaton/openbaton.properties
 ```

 This file can be modified for specific parameters.
-For instance, you can decide to change logging levels and mechanisms:
+For instance, you can decide to change logging levels (TRACE, DEBUG, INFO, WARN, and ERROR) and mechanisms:
 ```properties
 logging.level.org.springframework=INFO
 logging.level.org.hibernate=INFO